 Summary overview of CervicalCheck

-The National Cancer Screening Service (NCSS) launched CervicalCheck - The National Cervical Screening Programme in September 2008.
+The National Screening Service (NSS) launched CervicalCheck - The National Cervical Screening Programme in September 2008.
 CervicalCheck is an organised, population-based, quality assured cervical screening programme.

 The successful introduction of an organised, well-managed, national cervical screening programme has the potential to reduce current incidence rates from cervical cancer among women in Ireland by up to 80%.
 The most recent statistics for cervical cancer in Ireland are provided in the Cancer Factsheet – Cervix of the National Cancer Registry Ireland (NCRI).